Official #DISRUPTMINING RULES (the Rules)

 - What value will this bring to the industry?

-- Is there a strategy in place to ensure long-term implementation and to outline the feasibility of industry-size scalability?
+- Is there a strategy in place to ensure long-term implementation and feasibility of industry-size scalability?

 - How have the major risks associated with the idea been mitigated?

 - Do the judges quickly and easily understand your idea?